Note: macOS 10.15 Catalina not supported at this time. See this blog post for additional details.

-- Upgrading a USB Type-C Retina MacBook 12 (rMB) or Chromebook Pixel 2015 to wired gigabit speeds.
+- Upgrading a USB Type-C Dell XPS, HP Spectre, Chromebook Pixel 2015 and more to wired gigabit speeds.

 - Connecting to faster, more reliable wired networks to avoid reception issues with WiFi.

 - Anyone with a USB 2.0 Ethernet adapter on a USB Type-C system interested in improving connection speeds.

 - Sharing your internet connection to another device from a Windows PC.

 - Replacing a damaged Ethernet port without opening a PC case.

 To maximize network access speeds, select a USB Type-C SuperSpeed Gigabit network adapter if your computer has a USB Type-C port.
 USB 2.0 gigabit adapters are limited to maximum speeds of 480 Mbps by the USB 2.0 bus, while USB 3.0 bus allows the USBC-E1000 to realize the full potential of a Gigabit network, since it isn’t limited by the USB bus speed.
 Testing in the Plugable lab using the iperf application on a local server have yielded speeds up to 890 Mbps.
 However, real-world speeds around 400-600 Mbps are more realistic.
 When accessing sites on the internet, the bandwidth provided by your Internet service provider will likely determine your ultimate speeds.

 - High performance packet transfer rate over USB bus using proprietary burst transfer mechanism (US Patent Approval).

 - USB Type-C male to RJ45 female adapter supporting gigabit Ethernet at USB Type speeds.